dariiioz/GenPass/README.md

 # GenPass 🔑

 GenPass il a simple password generator using JS.
+Bootstrap for UI.

 📌 Version: 1.0
 📌 Date: 16/09/2022